GMR UK: Create, Check and Use a Goods Movement Reference

 Anyone moving goods across the border between the EU and Great Britain is operating inside a fully digitized customs infrastructure.
 At the center of that system is the Goods Vehicle Movement Service (GVMS) run by HMRC, the UK tax and customs authority.
 What looks like a simple ticket is actually a bundle of highly complex data flows in the background.

-What is the declaration for and when do you need it?
+What is a GMR and when do you need one?

 GVMS is a real-time digital system used by the UK government to control goods flows at RoRo ports.
 RoRo means roll-on/roll-off, including ferries and the Eurotunnel.
 Because these hubs do not have enough physical space for long customs checks, the customs process has to happen before the truck even boards the ferry or train.